shodan2007/steves-pages/_posts/2025-10-23-Blog-Chatting-With-AI.md

+---
+layout: single
+title: "Talking With AI: What I Learned About Large Language Models (and Why It Matters for Leaders)"
+date: 2025-10-23
+tags: [ai]
+categories: [AI]
+author: "Steve"
+excerpt: "Well, it’s a bit like striking up a conversation with someone who’s brilliant but unpredictable—sometimes insightful, sometimes perplexing..."
+header:
+  teaser: /assets/images/2025-10-23-Blog-Teaser-Talking-With-AI.png
+  overlay_image: /assets/images/overlay-exception.jpg
+  overlay_filter: 0.3

+read_time: true
+share: true
+related: true
+author: "Steve"
+---

-🧠 Talking With AI: What I Learned About Large Language Models (and Why It Matters for Leaders)
+# 🧠 Talking With AI: What I Learned About Large Language Models (and Why It Matters for Leaders)

-Chatting With an AI Model Is Like...
+Talking With an AI Model Is Like...

 Well, it’s a bit like striking up a conversation with someone who’s brilliant but unpredictable—sometimes insightful, sometimes perplexing—depending entirely on how you engage them.

 That realization led me to a deeper understanding of what AI truly is.

----

-What a Large Language Model Actually Does
+## What a Large Language Model Actually Does

 A Large Language Model (LLM)—like ChatGPT, Gemini, or the ones powering Microsoft Copilot—isn’t built to always deliver the right answer.